📚 NVIDIA Profiling Basics

 Profile different versions and compare:

-# Make sure you've in pixi shell still `pixi run -e cuda`
+# Make sure you're still in the pixi shell: `pixi shell -e nvidia`

 # Profile shared memory version